gmlewis/irmf/spec/README.md

 re-slicing it from different angles and positions, the 3D printer can get the information it needs to build the model.
-Additionally, triplets of material values can be combined to represent a full-color spectrum for a single material.
+Additionally, triplets of material values can be combined to represent a full-color (RGB) spectrum for a single material.
 There is nothing in the spec that limits the interpretation (or range) of the material values output by the IRMF shader.